What Corporate Culture Rewards – and what it Quietly Costs Us

 Reflection shortens.
 Attention narrows.
 Emotional range flattens.

-What Changes in How we Relate
+What Changes in how we Relate

-This begins to shape how we show up with others.
+It begins to shape how we show up with others.

 Conversations become more functional.
 Listening becomes selective.
 Patience shortens, often unnoticed.